dwtechnologies/vpconnect/README.md

 ## Example (step-by-step)

 The following steps will explain how to generate a new VPConnect service.
+We will pretend to be connecting our datacenter to our warehouse.

+It will create two VPN tunnels, one primary and one secondary.
+The primary WAN ip will be 213.111.111.100 and the secondary will be 213.222.222.100.

+The local (left) subnets are `10.10.10.0/24` and `10.20.20.0/24` and the remote (right) subnets are `192.168.100.0/24` and `192.168.200.0/24`.

+In iptables (RULES) we will limit so that the warehouse can access the IP corresponding to my.aws.service.com over tcp/443.
+All other ports (and traffic in other direction) will be denied.

+If my.aws.service.com changes IP the service will automatically update the iptables rule.

 ### Create the base template